doctea/drum2musocv/README.md

 Funkier colours / colour blending fx for the pixels

 Save config options (RGB settings, envelope settings etc) to the flash memory and allow configuration via sysex / CCs.
+	Started adding this, but isn't supported on SAMD platforms, so aborted (untested code remains)

 ### Done list